 - All components must be stock and mount in stock location other than the following.
 Adjuster cups in allowed on front springs.

-- Must have stock upper A arms or optional tubular A arm replacement with stock length and mounted in stock location so as to not alter the OEM camber or caster.
+- Must have stock upper A arms or optional tubular A arm with designated part #UP4100R.

 - OEM steering column may be replaced with steel steering shafts (collapsible steering shaft recommended) with knuckles only.

 - Steering wheel and quick release may be aluminum.